 Greener Choices is a website where Consumer Reports tests and reviews products with a "greener" sensibility.
 A "green ratings" section ranks a product’s energy, water and fuel efficiency performance and other factors.
 Additionally, this site has hundreds of resources for products for a greener planet.

 The Sierra Club, inspired by nature, works toward protecting our communities and the planet.
 The club is America's oldest, largest and most influential grassroots environmental organization.
 The Sierra Club's investigations of environmental issues range from urban sprawl to wild lands protection, clean air and water, to global warming, human rights to responsible free.

-Green Maven is a website that brings the best of the Green Web together.
-It is designed for those who just can't get enough of all things GREEN.
+Green Talk is a website that brings a lot of Green information together.
+It is a blog designed for those who just can't get enough of all things GREEN.
 This website seeks to grow the green economy in all facets of living, from construction to gardening to recipes to cosmetics to reuse and recycling - there are some sponsor ads, but the site is loaded with green information and ideas about environmentally conscientious products and lifestyles.

 Furniture Consignment Gallery Online: For valuable furniture too good to give to the Swap Shop or to charity, try the Furniture Consignment Gallery in Hanover.
 If you send them a picture of your item, and they deem it of the quality they handle, they can pick up your furniture and take care of all the details of finding a buyer.
 Obviously a good place to look for quality used furniture too!

 Energy Guide offers unbiased advice about today's energy choices.
 Find ways to save, lower your bills and help the earth's environment.
 You can also analyze your home's energy use, with recommendations for saving energy and money.